whatsupmailbox/whatsupmailbox.github.io/_posts/2016-02-14-Ipsy-Subscription-February-2016-Review.md

 <img src="/images/IpsyFeb2016BellaPierreCosmeticsMineralBlushDesertRose2.jpg" border="0" style="border:none;max-width:100%;" />
 </a></center>

 <p>This blush looks great and goes on quite naturally on my olive skin tone.
-It also talc-free, paraben-free, and suitable for all skin types and conditions which is music to my ears.
+It's also talc-free, paraben-free, and suitable for all skin types and conditions which is music to my ears.
 So glad I got this!</p>

 <br>